The Blacker the Berry (song)

-"The Blacker the Berry" is a song by American hip-hop recording artist Kendrick Lamar.
-It was included as the thirteenth song on the track-listing of his third studio album To Pimp a Butterfly (2015).
+"The Blacker the Berry" is a song by American rapper Kendrick Lamar.
+It was included as the thirteenth track from his third studio album To Pimp a Butterfly (2015).
 "The Blacker the Berry" was released as the second single from the album on February 9, 2015.
-The song shares its title with the novel The Blacker the Berry by American author Wallace Thurman.
-The track was produced by Boi-1da, Terrace Martin, and KOZ, and contains a chorus that features uncredited vocals from Jamaican artist Assassin.
-The album version also contains additional vocals provided by neo soul singer Lalah Hathaway.
+The track shares its title with American author Wallace Thurman's novel The Blacker the Berry (1929) and a lyric from Tupac Shakur's "Keep Ya Head Up" (1993).
+"The Blacker the Berry" was produced by Boi-1da, Terrace Martin, and KOZ, as well as containing a chorus that features uncredited vocals from Jamaican artist Assassin and additional vocals provided by singer Lalah Hathaway.